-Hello I’m Robin, from The Great American Recipe with PBS and I’m going to share the dishes I made for themes and episodes that I’m lucky enough to be in!
+Hello I’m Robin, from The Great American Recipe with PBS and I’m going to share the dishes I made for the themes and episodes!

 What Is The Great American Recipe

 The Great American Recipe is an eight-episode cooking competition on PBS, celebrating the multiculturalism that makes American food great.

 More than a competition, but rather a form of storytelling around food.
 The show features cuisines from around the world, from contestants who’s families have made America their home.

 Each episode of the series, showcases two of each contestant’s signature dishes and family stories behind them.

 While we each have devices we like to watch our favorite programs on, The Great American Recipe can also be viewed in a variety of ways.

 - On TV, through cable, check your local PBS station listings for times and dates.